Police Report for Killeen, Copperas Cove and Lampasas

 Lampasas

-A suspicious person was reported at 3:17 a.m.
-Wednesday in the 1200 block of East Third Street.
+A suspicious vehicle was reported at 4:34 a.m.
+Thursday in the 1700 block of East Central Texas Expressway.

-Theft was reported at 9:36 a.m.
-Wednesday in the 200 block of South Broad Street.
+Criminal mischief was reported at 5:54 a.m.
+Thursday in the 2700 block of South US Highway 281.

-Assault was reported at 11:36 a.m.
-Wednesday in the 900 block of South Broad Street.
+A suspicious vehicle was reported at 6:43 a.m.
+Thursday in the 300 block of East Third Street.

-Theft was reported at 12:11 p.m.
-Wednesday in the 400 block of Gamel Street.

-Theft was reported at 1:24 p.m.
-Wednesday in the 500 block of Brown Street.

-Criminal trespass was reported at 1:37 p.m.
-Wednesday in the 900 block of South Key Avenue.

-A disturbance was reported at 1:58 p.m.
-Wednesday in the 400 block of South Porter Street.
+A disturbance was reported at 7:24 a.m.
+Thursday in the 500 block of South Hackberry Street.

-A suspicious person was reported at 2:14 p.m.
-Wednesday in the 200 block of Skyview Drive.
+Harassment was reported at 10:52 a.m.
+Thursday in the 1200 block of West Third Street.

-Assault by threat was reported at 3:05 p.m.
-Wednesday in the 400 block of South Porter Street.
+Theft was reported at 3:34 p.m.
+Thursday in the 400 block of South Pecan Street.

-A suspicious act was reported at 3:48 p.m.
-Wednesday in the 200 block of West Sixth Street.
+A suspicious person was reported at 7:51 p.m.
+Thursday in the 600 block of South Walnut Street.

-Harassment was reported at 3:54 p.m.
-Wednesday in the 1500 block of Barnes Street.

-A disturbance was reported at 3:54 p.m.
-Wednesday in the 100 block of North Walnut Street.
+Criminal trespass was reported at 10:56 p.m.
+Thursday in the 600 block of College Street.

-A suspicious vehicle was reported at 10:11 p.m.
-Wednesday in the 100 block of E. E. Ohnmeiss.

-A suspicious vehicle was reported at 10:14 p.m.
-Wednesday in the 100 block of E. E. Ohnmeiss.

-A suspicious vehicle was reported at 10:18 p.m.
-Wednesday in the 100 block of E. E. Ohnmeiss.
+A suspicious vehicle was reported at 11:46 p.m.
+Thursday in the 500 block of Gamel Street.

 Compiled by Hunter King